abarkar/Public-Speaking-Classification-with-Textual-Features/README.md

 ## Classification Setup
-In [@Barkar2023] we consider two classes of performance quality: Data points with human-evaluated scores equal to or higher than the median were classified as "high-quality", while those with scores lower than the median were classified as "low-quality".
+In [@Barkar2023] we consider two classes of performance quality: Data points with human-evaluated scores equal to or higher than the median were classified as "high-quality".
+In comparison, those with scores lower than the median were classified as "low-quality".
 In the update of this experiment, we study the following classification setups:

 | Setup Keyword | Classes Sizes (Number of documents) |
 |----------|----------|